On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Is there more cold HI than thought?

 \subsection{The observational perspective}

 As observational works on Galactic \citep[e.g.][]{Savage77,Kavars03,Kavars05,Klaassen05,Gillmon06,Krco08,Barriault10,Krco10,Lee12,Lee15,Stanimirovic14,Burkhart15,Imara16} and extragalactic scales \citep[e.g.][]{Wong02,Browning03,Blitz04,Blitz06,Bigiel08,Wong09} tend to find upper limits of $N_\rmn{HI}$ around 10$^{21}$~cm$^{-2}$ (equivalent to \mbox{8 M$_{\sun}$ pc$^{-2}$}), it could be argued that the high HI column densities in MCs and the associated underestimation of HI by a factor of 3-10 suggested in this work are rather exceptional.
 Given the various reasons discussed in this work, however, we argue that the underestimation is indeed rather common.
 In addition, carefully investigating the observational literature we find further evidence that an upper $N_\rmn{HI}$ threshold of 10$^{21}$~cm$^{-2}$ could be artificial: \begin{itemize} \item Some of the aforementioned HI measurements are emission observations, and for some of them the contribution of the cold HI might be omitted, e.g. \citet{Lee12} report two absorption features in their HI spectra of the Perseus molecular clouds, which they do not consider in their $N_\rmn{HI}$ calculations.
-Furthermore, other highly-resolved HI emission observations indeed find HI column densities well above 10$^{21}$~cm$^{-2}$ \citep{Fukui14,Fukui15,Motte14,Bihr15,Okamoto17,Syed20,Wang20}. \item Observations in emission often assume optically thin emission.
+Furthermore, other highly-resolved HI emission observations indeed find HI column densities well above 10$^{21}$~cm$^{-2}$ \citep{Motte14,Bihr15,Syed20,Wang20}. \item Observations in emission often assume optically thin emission.
 However, as large parts of MCs have optical depths well above 1 (Fig.~\ref{fig:tau}), optical depth corrections are crucial to infer the correct HI column densities.
 This is in line with observations of W43 by \citet{Bihr15}, who find an increase in HI by a factor of $\sim$2 compared to the optically thin assumption \citep{Motte14}.
-Similar correction factors were found for off-Galactic plane HI gas \citep{Fukui15} and the Perseus molecular cloud \citep{Okamoto17}, although for the latter \citet{Lee12,Lee15} argue for a correction of $\sim$20\% only.
+Similar correction factors were found for indirect HI measurements of off-Galactic plane gas \citep{Fukui15} and the Perseus molecular cloud \citep{Okamoto17}, although for the latter \citet{Lee12,Lee15} argue for a correction of $\sim$20\% only.
 For the THOR survey \citet{Wang20b} determined the correction factor to $\sim$31\%.
 All these correction factors are lower limit as optical depth estimates have an upper limit set by the observational noise \citep[][and our Eq.~\ref{eq:deltatau}]{Bihr15}. \item Finally, extragalactic observations typically have spatial resolutions of a few 100~pc.
 Hence, they average over clouds and the surrounding diffuse ISM, which can lower the maximum value of $N_\rmn{HI}$ significantly.
-When calculating the total HI column density (now including again HI with \mbox{$T$ $>$ 100 K}) for our simulations using only 4 times 4 pixels with a side length of 31.5~pc to cover the entire zoom-in region around the MCs, the maximum value of $N_\rmn{HI}$ indeed decreases by about one order of magnitude to $\sim$10$^{21}$~cm$^{-2}$ (black dots in the top panel of Fig.~\ref{fig:NH-diag}). \end{itemize}
+We show this by calculating the total HI column density (now including again HI with \mbox{$T$ $>$ 100 K}) for our simulations using pixels with a side length of 31.5, 8 and 2~pc (black, magenta and green dots, respectively, in the top panel of Fig.~\ref{fig:NH-diag}).
+Overall, this reduces the maximum $N_\rmn{HI}$ values to $\sim$10$^{22}$~cm$^{-2}$ for 2~pc pixels and even further to $\sim$10$^{21}$~cm$^{-2}$ for 31.5~pc pixels, i.e. in parts by more than one order of magnitude compared to the maximum around a few 10$^{22}$~cm$^{-2}$ for our highest resolution. \end{itemize}